ba-st/Buoy/docs/Assertions.md

   buildAndCheck
 ```

-Note that in this case we're creating an `AssertionCheckerBuilder` and
+Note that in this case we are creating an `AssertionCheckerBuilder` and
 configuring all the conditions to enforce.
 Let's try now replacing `code` with
 `'AR3'` and `Do it` again.
 By default all the conditions to enforce are checked
 so you should get an error message combining both explanations, and if you